-Creating a highly effective landing page is a lot easier than many suspects.
+Creating a perfect landing page is a lot easier than many suspect.
 And in a lot of instances, it is apparent that someone over-thought things and created something that is, shall we say, ‘less than optimal.’

 That said, let’s be clear.
 There is no standard template that you take and start plopping in a headline here, body copy there, and an image or two down there.